gohugoio/hugo/content/content-management/formats.md

 To use these formats, just use the standard extension and the front matter exactly as you would do with natively supported `.md` files.

 {{% warning "Performance of External Helpers" %}}
-Because additional format are external commands---with the exception of org mode---generation performance will rely heavily on the performance of the external tool used.
-As this feature is still in its infancy, feedback is especially welcome.
+Because additional formats are external commands---with the exception of org mode---generation performance will rely heavily on the performance of the external tool you are using.
+As this feature is still in its infancy, feedback is welcome.
 {{% /warning %}}

 [ascii]: http://asciidoc.org/